 People aging in place and aging in assisted living, residential care, memory care, and skilled nursing facilities

-People with limited mobility/no mobility
+People with limited/no mobility

 OUR HISTORY